Facts about SIDS

 - Are very tired or suffer from extreme exhaustion.

-To make sure your baby is as safe as possible:
+To make sure your baby (birth to one year old) is as safe as possible:

 - Always put your baby to sleep on his/her back.